Father Lucas Laborde

-Deacon Chuck is the oldest of 8 children- all sons.
-They are "cradle" Catholics, blessed by the faith and love of their parents.
-He attended Mt.
-Angel Seminary, receiving a B.A. in Philosophy and M. Divinity in Theology.
-He decided to not pursue ordination to priesthood, but has worked in Church ministry save for 9 years when working as a professional librarian.
-(He also earned a M.L.S. degree.)
-Deacon Chuck married his wife, Carol, on October 1, 1988 and they have three children: Francis, Anthony, and Clare.
-He was ordained a married (permanent) Deacon on October 16, 2004.
-He is blessed in his marriage, family life, and his opportunity to serve the Lord in His Catholic Church.
+Deacon Chuck is the oldest of 8 children--all sons.
+They are cradle Catholics, blessed by the faith and love of their parents.
+Dcn.
+Chuck attended Mount Angel Seminary, where he received a B.A. in Philosophy and M. Divinity in Theology.
+He decided to not pursue ordination to the priesthood, but continued to work in Church ministry (save for 9 years when he worked as a professional librarian--he also has an MLS degree).
+Dcn.
+Chuck married his wife, Carol, on October 1, 1988, and they have three children: Francis, Anthony, and Clare.
+He was ordained a permanent deacon on October 16, 2004.
+He is blessed in his marriage, his family life, and his opportunity to serve the Lord in His Catholic Church.

-Sr. Teresa Harrell SdM, Campus Minister
+Sr. Teresa Harrell SdM

-Denise Smith, Social Services Coordinator
+Social Services Coordinator

+After a successful career in the private sector, Denise followed her heart to serve our community.
+Since then, she has spent 15 years as a manager with both statewide and small nonprofits, including the nonprofit now called SOLVE.
+Denise graduated from the University of Portland.
 Before joining staff, she volunteered as a Monday soup chef.
 When not at St. Michael's, Denise works for her husband's architecture firm and lends a hand at the historic family farm in Clark County.
 She also enjoys keeping up with six nieces and nephews and playing her vintage piano.